Feroste/FeroBot/README.md

     Make sure to add your room to memory watch paths so you can edit creep numbers, energy limit, etc ex. rooms.N11E22

+    'attackFlag' = sends a number of melee attackers to the room

     Claim a room
         ex.
 Game.rooms.ROOMNAME.memory.claimRoom = 'W12N21'
         ex.
 Game.rooms.ROOMNAME.memory.reserveRoom0 = 'W21N12'